medy17/dropsilk/README.md

 2.  **Decoupled Signaling:** A lightweight WebSocket server acts as a "rendezvous" point.
 Its only job is to help two peers find each other and exchange the metadata needed to establish the direct WebRTC connection.
 Once the connection is made, the signaling server is no longer involved in the transfer itself.
 3.  **Non-Blocking File Processing with Web Workers:** Reading large files on the main browser thread can freeze the UI.
 DropSilk delegates all file reading and chunking to a dedicated Web Worker.
 The main thread simply sends the file object to the worker and receives ready-to-send chunks, ensuring the interface remains fluid and responsive at all times.
 4.  **OPFS for Stability (Safe Mode):** Browsers have memory limits.
 Attempting to buffer a multi-gigabyte file in RAM can cause the tab to crash.
 The "Safe Mode" feature leverages the **Origin Private File System (OPFS)** to stream incoming file chunks directly to disk instead of memory, making the application robust enough to handle massive files.
+5.  **Performance-First UI Rendering:** The application is engineered to feel fast, not just transfer files fast.
+Hidden UI elements with infinite animations (like loading spinners) are paused to prevent background CPU usage.
+All browser resources are hence dedicated to the user's current interaction for a smooth, lag-free experience.

 ### Project Structure